msv-lab/angelix/README.md

 Prior to execution of Angelix, user needs to perform the following three activities:

-1. Instrumenting output expressions
+* Instrumenting output expressions
-2. Extracting required information from the testing framework
+* Extracting required information from the testing framework
-3. Specifying expected output values for failing test cases (if golden version is not available)
+* Specifying expected output values for failing test cases (if golden version is not available)

-Angelix supports Makefile-based projects.
-The following is required for successful execution:
+The following is required for successful execution of Angelix:

-* Compiler used in the project's Makefiles can be substituted by redefining `CC` variable.
+* Compiler used by the build system can be substituted by redefining `CC` environment variable.
 * Compilation and linking are done by separate compiler calls.
 * Project is configured to use static linking.
-* All executables and object files are removed (run `make clean`).
+* All executables and object files are removed (e.g. run `make clean`).
 * Angelix environment, `C_INCLUDE_PATH` and `CPLUS_INCLUDE_PATH` are set as shown above.

-Angelix is hygienic, it does not modify original project files.
+Angelix is hygienic (it does not modify original project files), however, it also assumes that the source code only uses relative references to the source tree.
 All intermidiate data is stored in the `.angelix` directory.
 Run `angelix -h` to see the list of available options.

 ## Instrumentation ##